e3prom/rVRRPd/docs/config/install.rst

 Building Dependencies
 ^^^^^^^^^^^^^^^^^^^^^
-To build **rVRRPd** from source you must have several programs and libraries installed on your system (preferrably system-wide):
+To build **rVRRPd** from source you must have several programs and libraries installed on your system (preferably system-wide):
  * Rust `Cargo <https://doc.rust-lang.org/cargo/getting-started/installation.html>`_ (v1.33.0 or later), \
    to build the project and its related dependencies (crates).
  * The `OpenSSL <https://www.openssl.org/>`_ development headers